mozilla/addons-server/docs/api/topics/comm.rst

     Notes on the response.

-    :param note_type: type of action taken with the note.:
+    :param note_type: type of action taken with the note.
+    :type note_type: int

 .. _note-type-label: